 Understanding Autism

 While Autism does present differently in girls, there are still core symptoms associated with Autism no matter what the gender is of the individual.
 Autism is a developmental disability.
-It affects the way individuals communicate, behave, or interact with others.
+It affects the way individuals communicate, behaves, or interact with others.
 There is no one cause for Autism, and it affects everyone differently.
 These symptoms can range from mild to very severe.

 All individuals with autism display difficulties in the following three areas: